microsoft/covid-vaccine-bot/policies.md

 Thalassemia (type of blood disorder)
 Type 1 and Type 2 diabetes mellitus
 Note: Individuals who are pregnant and those in an immunocompromised state (weakened immune system)are also eligible but should follow CDC guidance and first discuss vaccination with their medical provider before receiving the vaccine.
-* Are you a K-12 educator or work in a licensed child care facility?
-	* This includes Pre-K to 12 educators and staff and childcare workers in licensed and registered settings
 * Are you classified as an essential worker?
 	* This includes:
-- Public and local transportation workers, including bus, taxi, rideshare, and airport employees; NJ TRANSIT workers; and Motor Vehicle Commission staff
+- Childcare workers in licensed and registered settings
+- Educators and staff, pre-K to 12
-- Public safety workers who are not sworn law enforcement or fire professionals, including probation officers and fire safety inspectors
+- First responders including sworn law enforcement and fire professionals
+- Healthcare workers, paid and unpaid
+- High-risk individuals
+- Long-term care and high-risk congregate care facility residents and staff
+- Public safety workers
+- Transportation workers
+- Food production, agriculture, and food distribution workers (including migrant farm workers)
+- Eldercare and support personnel
+- Warehousing and logistics workers
+- Social service workers and support staff
+- Elections personnel
+- Hospitality workers
+- Medical supply chain employees
+- Postal and shipping service workers
-- Migrant farm workers;
+- Clergy
+- Workers in the Judicial system (see [here](https://covid19.nj.gov/faqs/nj-information/slowing-the-spread/who-is-eligible-for-vaccination-in-new-jersey-who-is-included-in-the-vaccination-phases#direct-link))
 * Are you experiencing homelessness or living in a shelter?
 	* Individuals experiencing homelessness and those living in shelters, including domestic violence shelters.
 * Are you a member of a tribal community?